aws-samples/retrieval-augmented-generation-large-data-sets/cdk/README.md

 ## Set up infrastructure

+Pre-requsities:

+Clone the repo or download the zip file for the rag stack.

+Before proceeding with the installation, under cdk->bin-> src.tc, change the boolean values for Amazon RDS and Amazon OpenSearch to etiher true or false depending on your preference.
+Save and then proceed to CDK deployment below.

 Start by deploying the CDK stack.

 If you have not created an OpenSearch domain before, create a service-linked role as documented [here](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_opensearchservice-readme.html#a-note-about-slr).
 You can also run the below command to create the role.